vendure-ecommerce/storefront-remix-starter/README.md

 Whenever the Graphql documents (the constants using the `gql` tag) in the [./app/providers](./app/providers) dir changes, you should run `npm run generate` to generate new sdk definitions.

+For a more detailed guide on how to work with code generation, check the wiki about [querying custom fields](https://github.com/vendure-ecommerce/storefront-remix-starter/wiki/Querying-custom-fields).

 #### Local

 You can set up a local instance, populated with test data by following the instructions in the Vendure [Getting Started guide](https://www.vendure.io/docs/getting-started/).
 Note that since Remix runs on port 3000 by default, you should change the local Vendure server to run on another port, and also make sure you have enabled the `bearer` method for managing session tokens: